-- CenturyLink Cloud Marketplace Applicant, Candidate and Provider firms
+- CenturyLink Marketplace Applicant, Candidate and Provider firms

 - CenturyLink Employees

-The CenturyLink Marketplace Provider Program is designed to provide additional value within CenturyLink’s enterprise cloud computing platform through partnerships with innovative cloud technology and service providers.
+The CenturyLink Marketplace Provider Program is designed to provide additional value within CenturyLink’s enterprise cloud computing platform and other strategic CenturyLink products and offerings, through partnerships with innovative technology and service providers.
 The CenturyLink Marketplace provides an online catalog of installable software and solutions, allowing consumers to browse and purchase in a self-service, low friction consumption model.
 The Marketplace also provides a quick and easy way for CenturyLink sales force to help customers purchase solutions.

-By integrating their technology into CenturyLink Cloud, our technology partners can take advantage of a differentiated, digital route-to-market: presented as part of a enterprise-grade automation platform which powers one of the largest pools of IT infrastructure in the world.
+By integrating their technology into the CenturyLink Marketplace, our technology partners can take advantage of a differentiated, digital route-to-market: presented as part of a enterprise-grade automation platform which powers one of the largest pools of IT infrastructure in the world.